UcarLab/BiFET/README.md

 __Tutorial__:

-For instructions on how to use BiFET, please see the guide: [Tutorial](http://htmlpreview.github.io/?https://github.com/UcarLab/BiFET/blob/master/vignettes/A_Guide_to_using_BiFET.html)
+For instructions on how to use BiFET, please see the package vignette.

 __Disclaimer of Warranties and Liabilities__